 Density Factor is a zoning term for the maximum allowable number of residential units one can develop on a property.
 The allowable residential square footage of the building is divided by the density factor to determine the allowable number of units.
 These factors vary in different zoning districts.
+Density factor is also known as Dwelling Unit Factor or DU.

 Zoning Basics : Density Factor